michaelteter/michaelteter.github.io/resume/michaelteter_resume.md

 <resume@michaelteter.com> | +1-817-500-5607 | [LinkedIn](https://www.linkedin.com/in/michaelteter) | [GitHub](https://github.com/michaelteter) | US / Global / Remote

-## Technical Solutions Consultant | Sales Engineer
+## Forward Deployed Engineer | Technical Solutions Consultant

 Technical Solutions Consultant with extensive experience bridging business needs and engineering capabilities.
 I specialize in understanding unique customer scenarios, translating requirements into practical technical approaches, and guiding stakeholders toward clear, confident decisions.
 My strength is connecting the 'what' and the 'how', quickly grasping the structure of a system, mapping it to a customer’s goals, and communicating the best path forward.